You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Healing requires the release of attack in all forms.

-When you or another person is triggered — through anger, sadness, or anxiety — the core belief underneath is a fear of not being lovable or enough.
+When you or another person is triggered — through feeling anger, sadness, or anxiety — the core belief underneath is a fear of or of not being lovable or enough.

 A fight is two people feeling unloved.